mienaikoe/ziyu/Chapters/3-4-Chapter18.md

 Truths:
 - Bavle helped Pomri+Linyu get out and get back with their saffas
 - Shinna and Ramne are tenable allies until the fight after the torture
+  - Ramne set the fire, but Shinna had nowhere else to go.
+  - This is Ramne's ship, but Shinna can lead a mutiny.
 - Shinna draws Melna in